Skip to main content

 npx shadcn-svelte@latest add card

-Each command places the component source code in resources/js/components/ui/.
+Running the command places the component source into resources/js/components/ui/.

 Usage